-When an external valuation report is prepared, the information provided by the valuers - and the assumptions and the valuation models used by the valuers - are reviewed by the COO.
+When an external valuation report is prepared, the information provided by the valuers - and the assumptions and the valuation models used by the valuers - are reviewed by the Chief of Operations (COO).
 This includes a review of fair value movements over the period.
 When the COO considers that the valuation report is appropriate, the valuation report is recommended to the Board of Governors.
 The Board of Governors considers the valuation report as part of its overall responsibilities.